 Dr. Enrico Bondi, Extraordinary Commissioner of Parmalat Finanziaria, S.p.A

 SemGroup Litigation Trust

 Representing the plaintiff SemGroup Litigation Trust in litigation against PricewaterhouseCoopers, LLP related to PwC’s audit failures and breaches of fiduciary duty resulting in the multi-billion dollar collapse of SemGroup, a midstream oil company in Oklahoma.
-Defeated several summary judgment motions by PwC; the case is presently set for trial in August 2014 on some $1.1 billion in damages.
+Defeated several summary judgment motions by PwC; the case settled shortly before trial.

 Representing Pace Shave, Inc. and various Dorco Company entities as defendants in Massachusetts federal litigation brought by The Gillette Company and The Procter & Gamble Company, involving eleven patents spanning over 250 claims, as well as numerous assertions of trademark and trade dress.
 Despite plaintiffs' assertions of intellectual property infringement covering hundreds of millions of dollars in sales of Gillette shavers, we quickly narrowed the issues and obtained a cost-effective global settlement on an expedited basis for our US and Korean-based clients.